aboutcode-org/scancode.io/docs/scanpipe-tutorial-1.rst

 ------------

 - ScanCode.io is installed
-- you have shell access on the machne where ScanCode.io is installed
+- Shell access on the machine where ScanCode.io is installed

 Before you start